isabella232/blockscout-req-opt-batch-size-finder/README.md

 reqwest = { version = "0.11", features = ["json", "blocking"] }
 serde = {version = "1.0.137", features = ["derive"] }
 serde_json = "1.0.81"
+env_logger = "0.9.0"
+log = "0.4.17"
 ```
 ## Structure of concurrency
-The picture shows how the block numbers are stored in memory and how concurrency is applied to them (for *eth_getBlockByNumber* requests and for *eth_getTransactionReceipt* similarly).
+The picture shows how the block numbers are stored in memory and how concurrency is applied to them
+(for *eth_getBlockByNumber* requests and for *eth_getTransactionReceipt* similarly).
 ![](https://i.imgur.com/qCOH6eB.png)

 ## Analysis